Ottawa Construction News staff writer

 A team of six civil engineering students from the University of Ottawa (uOttawa) will invest much of their 2018/19 academic year advancing MOOSE Consortium’s plan to adapt the Prince of Wales Bridge between Ottawa and Gatineau, the consortium says in a news release.

-(MOOSE and the City of Ottawa have been battling the Canadian Transport Commission and in the courts over the bridge’s future.
+(MOOSE and the City of Ottawa have been battling each other through the Canadian Transport Agency and in the courts over the bridge’s future.
 While MOOSE wishes to use the currently non-functional rail bridge as a key component of a proposed privately owned interprovincial rail system, the city is resisting and considers the bridge a part of its long-term transit system plans, which would provide a link between Ottawa’s and Gatineau’s systems.)

 Moose says the student project design will accommodate combined operations of full-sized bi-level regional trains and smaller LRT trains, respecting federal regulatory and safety management conditions.
 It will include cantilevered cycling and pedestrian trails, a pedestrian bridge over the tracks on the Lemieux Island and Parliament Hill views.